Dn-Programming-Core-Management/Dn-FamiTracker/docs/CONTRIBUTING.md

 ## Git guidelines

-- Write pull requests that passes CI builds.
+- Write pull requests that passes CI builds and tests.
-- Make sure to adhere to the [pull request template](pull_request_template.md) message guidelines.
+- Make sure to adhere to the [pull request template](Dn-FamiTracker/docs/pull_request_template.md) message guidelines.
 - Base your pull request on the `main` branch.
-- If a merge conflict happens due to not being updated in a long time, resolve merge conflicts and rebase your pull request to the latest reasonable version of the `main` branch.
+- If a merge conflict happens due to not being updated in a long time, resolve merge conflicts and rebase your pull request to the latest compatible version of the `main` branch.
+- Be sure to update [Dn-Help](https://github.com/Dn-Programming-Core-Management/Dn-help) on your pull request as needed.
+	- Create a corresponding pull request on Dn-help that links to your main pull request.

 ### For Dn-FT maintainers:

 - Do **NOT** push directly to the `main` branch.
-Instead, push your changes to these branches first before writing a pull request:
+Instead, push your changes to a branch first before writing a pull request.
+- These branches are designated to be reoccurring may be used for the following:
 	- `app-emu-module-nsf_driver-dev`
 		- This branch is for modifying the application itself, such as the NSF driver, the module format, loading and saving code, emulator core, audio drivers, etc.
 	- `docs-license-ver-meta-dev`